UtopicUnicorns/artemis/README.md

 ### Emoji
 This command will show a bigger version of an emoji you specify.

+Mods will have an extra feature that adds an emoji right to your own server.
+The syntag might be a tad tricky, but the API is limited in this way.

+Example MOD usage: `!emoji steal https://someurl.com/gif.gif EmoteName`

 Example usage: `!emoji :glitch:`

 ### Fbi